PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 | 2033 | 15.3%         | $2,082     | $16,074         | 15.3%          |
 | 2034 | 15.3%         | $2,124     | $16,398         | 15.3%          |

-Single filers between $8,000 and $37,000 would see their net incomes increase due to this policy change.
+Single filers with earnings between $8,000 and $37,000 would see their net incomes increase due to this policy change.

 ![](https://cdn-images-1.medium.com/max/3044/0*rozC7JqH_bOzaUD_)